bradacker/me/posts/how-to-find-the-best-price.md

 ---
-title: How to Find the Best Price
+title: How to Find the Best Price Shopping Online
 date: 2018-12-21T03:07:26.856Z
 summary: >-
   Here's a list of tips and websites to help you find the best deals online.